NeuroMorphoOrg/PaperBot/README.md

 # LiterMate

+LiterMate is a configurable, modular, open-source web-based solution to automatically find and efficiently annotate peer-reviewed publications based on periodic full-text searches across publisher portals.
+Without user interactions, LiterMate retrieves and stores article information (full reference, corresponding email contact, and full-text keyword hits) based on pre-set search logic from disparate sources including Wiley, ScienceDirect, Springer/Nature/Frontiers, HighWire, PubMed/PubMedCentral, and GoogleScholar.
+Although different portals require different search configurations, the common interface of LiterMate unifies the process from the user perspective.
+Once saved, all information becomes web accessible, allowing efficient triage of articles based on their actual relevance to the project goals and seamless annotation of suitable metadata dimensions.

-## 1. The DataBase
+## 1. DataBase

 ### 1.1.
 Install & launch MongoDB
 Follow the instructions: https://docs.mongodb.com/manual/administration/install-community/

 ### 1.2.
 No schema needed
-Thanks to Spring framework no schemas for the database are needed to be created prior to use the tool.
+Thanks to Spring framework no schemas for the database are needed to be created prior to using the tool.

 ### 1.3.
 Upload the portals configuration to the **Portal Database**

 This is needed if you want to use the automated search (Elsevier/ScienceDirect, Springer, Nature, Wiley, PubMed/PubMed Central, and GoogleScholar).
-The manual PubMed search does not use the **Portal Database** to work.
+The manual PubMed search does not use the **Portal Database**.

-* The `searchPeriod` is defined in days.
+* `searchPeriod` is defined in days.
-* `active` can be set to true if you want to launch the concrete portal or false otherwise.
-For example, you may want to launch only one of the portal for a large range and set the other to false.
+* `active` can be set to true if you want to launch the specific portal or false otherwise.
+For example, you may want to launch only one of the portal for a given time range and set the others to false.

 To create the data from the terminal:
 <br>